MIT License

 return tables.tree_sequence()

-def set_time_metadata(self, table, mean, var, default_schema, overwrite=False):
+def set_time_metadata(self, table, mean, var, default_schema):

-if var is not None:
+if schema.schema is None:

 table_name = type(table).__name__

-if len(table.metadata) == 0 or overwrite:
+if len(table.metadata) > 0 or table.metadata_schema.schema is not None:

 logger.warning(

-f"Could not set metadata on {table_name}: "
+f"Could not set time metadata on {table_name} "

 )